Verizon to buy AOL in $4.4 billion mobile video push

-Verizon Communications Inc (VZ.N) said on Tuesday it will buy AOL Inc AOL.N for $4.4 billion (£2.8 billion), turning the biggest U.S. wireless carrier into a leading provider of content and video for the web and mobile phones.
+Verizon Communications Inc (VZ.N) is buying AOL Inc AOL.N in a $4.4 billion bet that a push into mobile video and targeted advertising can help the biggest U.S. telecommunications company find new growth avenues.

-The $50-per-share offer represents a premium of 17.4 percent to AOL's Monday close.
-AOL and its properties, including the Huffington Post, TechCrunch and Engadget websites, would become a Verizon subsidiary, with AOL Chief Executive Officer Tim Armstrong staying in his role.
+AOL and its properties, including the Huffington Post, TechCrunch and Engadget websites, would become a Verizon subsidiary, with AOL Chief Executive Officer Tim Armstrong staying in his job.
+The companies announced the deal on Tuesday.

-Armstrong, who has been trying to build up AOL's expertise in mobile advertising technology, sees mobile representing 80 percent of media consumption in coming years.
+Armstrong, who has been building up AOL's expertise in technology for placing text and video ads on mobile phones, sees mobile representing 80 percent of media consumption in coming years.

 "If we are going to lead, we need to lead in mobile," Armstrong said in a memo to employees on Tuesday.